the1lab/1lab/src/Cat/Instances/Slice.lagda.md

 # Slices of Sets

-We now prove the correspondence between slices of $\sets$ and functor categories into sets, i.e. the corresponding between indexing and slicing mentioned in the first paragraph.
+We now prove the correspondence between slices of $\sets$ and functor categories into $\sets$, i.e. the corresponding between indexing and slicing mentioned in the first paragraph.

 ```agda